ericrenone/ROLD-Rolling-Oloid-Learning-Dynamics/README.md

 # ROLD — Rolling Oloid Learning Dynamics

+### Developable Geometry, Hopf-Linked Manifolds, and the Spectral Contact Theory of Gradient Descent

 > "The oloid develops its entire surface: every point touches the plane on which it rolls."
 > — Dirnböck & Stachel, *Journal for Geometry and Graphics*, 1997